-Mansions aside, there’s a purity and simplicity about New England sights - lighthouses casting beacons out to sea, lobster traps bobbing in the water, their catch served up in seafood shacks close to the shore.
-Wide, unpopulated beaches, cobblestone streets and a flotilla of sailboats racing to the finish are among some of the sights that you can enjoy from the deck of you yacht charter in New England.
+Mansions aside, there’s a purity and simplicity about New England sights – lighthouses casting beacons out to sea, lobster traps bobbing in the water, their catch served up in seafood shacks close to the shore.
+Wide, unpopulated beaches, cobblestone streets and a flotilla of sailboats racing to the finish are among some of the sights that you can enjoy from the deck of your yacht in New England.

 Why Go: Unspoiled coastlines, remote beaches, historic buildings, sailing as a religion.